jaiwanag/lab-terra-containerapp/README.md

 2. Add the following code to the file
 `image = "nginx:latest"`
 3. Commit to source control
-4. Run Terrarom plan, then apply the changes:
+4. Run Terraform plan, then apply the changes:
 ```
 terraform plan
 terraform apply -parallelism=256